 You can order repeat prescriptions through The Old School Surgery online, by post or in person by using the tick slip, which is the right-hand side of your prescription which lists your current repeat medication.

 Find out more on the West Leicestershire CCG website.

 Please note this does not affect the surgery dispensing patients.
 Please order your prescription in the normal way.

 All patients on repeat medication must have their medication reviewed anually.
 Please note that the review date is on your repeat script.
-Please allow 2 working days (more for bank holidays) for repeats to be processed.
+Please allow 5 working days (more for bank holidays) for repeat prescription to be issued and dispensed to be processed.

 We dispense medicines for patients living in Sharnford, Elmesthorpe and Thurlaston.
 A delivery service is available every Monday and Thursday.
 Please ensure your prescription is with us no later than Friday morning for a Monday delivery and Tuesday afternoon for a Thursday delivery if you require this service.
 All other patients must use a community pharmacist.